facebookarchive/AsyncDisplayKit/docs/_docs/corner-rounding.md

 Some people have suggested that using CALayer's `.shouldRasterize` can improve the performance of the `.cornerRadius` property.
 This is not well understood option that is generally perilous.
 As long as nothing causes it to re-rasterize (no movement, no tap to change color, not on a table view that moves, etc), it is okay to use.
 Generally we don't encourage this because it is very easy to cause much worse performance.
 For people who have not great app architecture and insist on using CALayer's `.cornerRadius` (e.g. their app is not very performant), this _can_ make a meaningful difference.
 However, if you are building your app from the ground up, we highly reccommend that you choose one of the better corner rounding strategies above.

-CALayer's `.shouldRasterize` is unrelated to AsyncDisplayKit `node.shouldRasterizeDescendents`.
+CALayer's `.shouldRasterize` is unrelated to Texture `node.shouldRasterizeDescendents`.
 When enabled, `.shouldRasterizeDescendents` will prevent the actual view and layer of the subnode children from being created.

 ## Corner Rounding Strategy Flowchart